Protecting Creative Writing Copyright against AI Imitation via Implicit Watermarking: Experiments

 \subsection{Ablation Study}

-To evaluate the impact of each component on performance, we conduct an ablation study documented in Table \ref{abalation}.
-The study involves five modifications: '$-\mathcal{L}_{con}$', which removes contrastive loss in the encoder; '$-\mathcal{L}_o$', which eliminates the regularization penalty for watermarking; '$-C$', which skips the LLM-dominant condensation phase, allowing the encoder to directly convert features and apply the watermark matrix; 'Froze $\alpha$', where the encoder does not change during the process; and '$-q_p$', where samples skip instance delimitation mechanism and go straight to the LLM, bypassing encoder's selection of best inference instance.
-Our findings indicate that the removal of any component can significantly decrease the model's performance.
-Moreover, Table \ref{abalation} reveals inferior performance in BERT and RoBERTa compared to SimCSE-RoBERTa, attributed to reduced model anisotropy in our original setting.
+We assess each component’s impact via an ablation study (Table \ref{abalation}).
+The study involves five modifications: '$-\mathcal{L}_{con}$', which removes contrastive loss in the encoder; '$-\mathcal{L}_o$', which eliminates regularization penalty; '$-\bm{C}$', which skips instance delimitation and LLM condensation phases, 'Froze $\alpha$', where the encoder is frozen; and '$-q_p$', where samples skip instance delimitation mechanism and go straight to the LLM, bypassing encoder's selection of the best inference instance.
+Our results show that the exclusion of any component leads to a notable decline in model performance.
+In particular, omitting the delimitation mechanism and directly inputting samples to the LLM (row '$-q_p$') lowers the F1 score by about 16\% (from 99.04 to 82.32), highlighting the critical role of the delimitation mechanism in providing high-quality input for effective LLM condensation.
+Moreover, Table \ref{abalation} reveals inferior performance in BERT and RoBERTa compared to SimCSE-RoBERTa, attributed to reduced model anisotropy.